umputun/remark42/site/src/docs/getting-started/installation/index.md

 ## Setup on Your Website

-Add config for Remark on a page of your site:
+Add config for Remark on a page of your site ([here](/docs/configuration/frontend/) is the full reference):

 ```html
 <script>